-Some of these individuals and organizations also take part in cross-over crimes (PDF) that include poaching animals and plants; falsifying hunting or fishing licenses; human trafficking; trafficking firearms or ammunition, trafficking drugs and counterfeit pharmaceuticals; illegal mining; and smuggling undeclared products to avoid taxes.
+With robust networks in place, some of individuals and wildlife trafficking organizations also take part in cross-over crimes (PDF) that include poaching animals and plants; falsifying hunting or fishing licenses; human trafficking; trafficking firearms or ammunition, trafficking drugs and counterfeit pharmaceuticals; illegal mining; and smuggling undeclared products to avoid taxes.
 In destabilized regions of the world armed militia groups (page 8) have been identified as profiting from these endeavors by direct control of resources and illegal distribution or through illegal taxation on local peoples attempting to sell their goods (pages 7-8).

 The United Nations Environment Programme and Interpol estimate that the global illegal wildlife trade, illegal mining, illegal fisheries, and other environmental crimes, including the illegal timber trade, is worth $70-213 billion each year (page 4).
 Of this, the illegal trade in plants and animals – excluding fisheries – represents roughly $7-23 billion dollars per year (page 7).
 Transnational organized crime is a threat not only to wildlife populations and the tourism revenue that is generated from it, but also to governmental agencies susceptible to corruption and graft at all levels.
-Aided at every level by subsistence poachers, commercial poachers, organized crime syndicates and regional poaching syndicates, insurgent militia groups, or corrupt officials, wildlife traffickers act as the middle-man between poachers and wholesalers or consumers.
+Aided at every level by subsistence poachers, commercial poachers, organized crime syndicates and regional poaching syndicates, insurgent militia groups, or corrupt officials, illegal wildlife traffickers act as the middle-man between poachers and illegal wholesalers, legitimate businesses, Eastern pharmaceutical companies, and consumers.

 For more information on national and transnational efforts to stop environmental crimes view our section on Environmental Crime Operations ►